-- Access to FREE Informal Interpretations, which are written interpretations available from the Technical Services Department, on any subject related to automatic fire sprinklers.
-Use this benefit like an Extension of your Design Staff.
+- Access to FREE Technical Reviews, which are written interpretations available from the Technical Services Department, on any subject related to automatic fire sprinklers.
+Use this benefit as an Extension of your Design Staff.

 - Exclusive Members-Only access to the online Informal Interp Archives

 - Weekly technical info through the Tech Update eNewsletter

 AFSA’s membership benefits include substantial DISCOUNTS and access to the best in education and training for:

 - Inspection, Testing, & Maintenance of Water-Based Systems

 - Foremanship / Sales / Estimating / Project Management

 - Supervisor Online Training